Troubleshooting Serverless Monitoring for AWS Step Functions

 Verify that your Step Function is configured to send all logs

-• Ensure that the DD_TRACE_ENABLED environment variable is set to true.
+• Ensure that the DD_TRACE_ENABLED environment variable is set to true on the Lambda function in your AWS console.

 • In your AWS console, open your Step Function’s logging tab.
 Ensure that Log level is set to ALL, and that Include execution data is selected.